Josehpequeno/Alyah/README.md

 </h3>

 ### Preview
-current situation of the homepage
+current situation of the homepage.

 <img src="public/images/preview.png">
 ### Prerequisites
 Before you begin, you will need to have the following tools installed on your machine: